gohugoio/hugo/content/content-management/comments.md

 ## Commenting Alternatives

-There are a few alternatives to commenting on static sites for those who do not want to use Hugo's built-in Disqus support:
+There are a few alternatives to commenting on static sites for those who do not want to use Disqus:

 * [Static Man](https://staticman.net/)
 * [IntenseDebate](http://intensedebate.com/)